kleinesfilmroellchen/spcasm/doc/src/errors.md

    ╰────
 ```

 The most common type of syntax error.
 "Token" in programming language lingo is the smallest sensible unit of text in the source code, which in this case was invalid.
 The parser expected a different token than what was actually found.
 A list of possible tokens (sometimes just one) is given by the parser, which hopefully helps you to discover the syntactical problem.
-In the above, for example, we can clearly see the parser expects, among other things, a macro, or a mnemonic, i.e. the start of an instruction.
+In the above, for example, we can clearly see the parser expects, among other things, a directive, or a mnemonic, i.e. the start of an instruction.

 ### spcasm::syntax::invalid_bit_index